james-jw/xq-rhino/README.md

   $mustache?render('Hello {{name}}!', map { 'name': 'world' })
 ```

-#### attach
-Attach, unlike require simply evaluates and attaches a script to the current script context.
-This
-is milar to how a browser works and thus conflicts can arise.

 #### keys
-Returns all the keys in the script objects.
-Exactly how `map:keys` works.
+Returns all the keys found in a script object.
+Operates exactly like `map:keys`.
 For example, the
 following would return: `first` `last`

 ```xquery